What a Festive Evening: Plot

 Cassian Andor meets with Luthen Rael, and tells him of his doubt in the competency of the inexperienced rebel group the Ghorman Front.
-Cassian advises Rael to not get involved, despite Rael's insistence in aiding a heist - not to succeed but to send a message.
+Cassian advises Rael to not get involved, despite Rael's insistence in aiding a heist—not to succeed but to send a message.
 Rael criticizes Cassian, who consequently refuses to return to Ghorman.

-Kleya Marki sends Vel Sartha to Ghorman in Andor's stead, there she reunites with her estranged girlfriend, Cinta Kaz.
+Kleya Marki sends Vel Sartha to Ghorman in Andor's stead.
+There she reunites with her estranged girlfriend, Cinta Kaz.
 Cinta reveals she was involved in a severe accident which Rael kept hidden from Vel.
 They both reveal they refused to join the mission if the other was not present.
 The pair later meet with the Ghorman Front and state their plan to rob the imperial shipments, with Vel ordering that only she and Cinta are to have weapons.
 They note the frustration of heist members Dreena and Samm.
 The leader of the front, Carro Rylanz, agrees to the plan.
-Vel and Cinta later retreat to a room together where they cement their love for one another and reconcile.
+Vel and Cinta later retreat to a room together where they affirm their love for one another and reconcile.

 Meanwhile, Andor returns to his partner Bix Caleen on Coruscant, where he becomes further angered by Rael's interference in her recovery.
 He confronts Rael at his gallery, threatening their cover, to protest his and Bix's autonomy outside of their roles in the rebellion.
-Caleen continues to turn to drugs, and sees a message for a rebel mission, which she decides to enact.
+Caleen continues to use drugs.
+She sees a message for a rebel mission, which she wants to be part of.

 Kleya and Rael attend Davo Sculdun's investiture party to extract a listening bug that will soon be discovered.
-ISB rebel mole, Lonni Jung, attends with his co-workers and is recruited by Kleya to help her.
+ISB rebel mole Lonni Jung attends with his co-workers and is recruited by Kleya to help her.
 Mon Mothma and Perrin Fertha also attend the party, where they encounter Orson Krennic, who Mothma verbally spars with.
 Lonni and Kleya successfully remove the listening bug from an ancient artefact without detection.

 The Ghorman heist initially begins smoothly, with Cinta deactivating the convoys and the Front using tunnels to transport crates.
 Syril Karn monitors it from afar, reporting live to Dedra Meero and Lio Partagaz.
 Dreena is forced to leave the group to peacefully guide away a civilian, and Vel searches for her.
-Samm, having disobeyed orders, pulls a blaster on passer-by Lezine and accidentally fires it, killing Cinta instantly.
+Samm, having disobeyed orders, pulls a blaster on passer-by Lezine and accidentally fires it, killing Cinta.
 Lezine carries Cinta's body whilst a devastated Vel has to be helped to the getaway vehicle.
 There she angrily chastises a distraught Samm for his recklessness, stating he will carry her memory forever.

-Doctor Gorst, who has been newly assigned to expand his torture program, checks into work and is confronted by Bix, who leaves him tied up and listening to the same sounds that he emotionally traumatized her.
+Doctor Gorst, who has been newly assigned to expand his torture program, checks into work and is confronted by Bix, who leaves him tied up and listening to the same sounds that he emotionally traumatized her with.
 Cassian joins her as she leaves the building and activates a bomb, killing Gorst and destroying his equipment.